openvinotoolkit/openvino/docs/ops/detection/ExperimentalDetectronDetectionOutput_6.md

 3. Clips boxes to image;
 4. Applies *score_threshold* on detection scores;
 5. Applies non-maximum suppression class-wise with *nms_threshold*;
-6. Operation leaves only *max_detections_per_image* detections if total number of detections is more, otherwise ???.
+6. Operation returns *max_detections_per_image* detections if total number of detections is more than it, otherwise returns total number of detections.

 **Attributes**:

 * *score_threshold*

     * **Description**: *score_threshold* attribute specifies threshold to consider only detections whose score are larger than a threshold.
     * **Range of values**: non-negative floating point number
     * **Type**: float
     * **Default value**: None